Both companies have been around for decades and produce top-quality products. Here we will discuss the Bryston vs Mcintosh amplifier.

-Bryston amplifiers are amps that use thoroughly elaborated circuit design to achieve good high-frequency performance, high power density, low distortion level, wide dynamic range and so on.
+Bryston amplifiers are amps that use thoroughly elaborated circuit design to achieve good high-frequency performance, high power density, low distortion level, wide dynamic range, and so on.

 MacIntosh tube amps use ECC83/12AX7 dual-triode tubes as a preamp stage for each channel.
 It does not have DC protection components like Zener diodes & resettable fuses but has a bleeder resistor.
 In addition, it uses an AC power switch for on/off control rather than using a DC power switch used in Bryston amps.

 In short, these two amps have their good points and characteristics.
 But what you need to consider is the price difference between them.
-The main reason that the prices of MacIntosh tube amps are relatively higher is mainly because of their transformer material used which is imported from USA and UK by itself.
+The main reason that the prices of MacIntosh tube amps are relatively higher is mainly because of their transformer material used which is imported from the USA and UK by itself.
 So the cost goes up quickly if it’s not made in USA or UK.

 Price-wise, Bryston tends to be more expensive than MacIntosh even though they use similar components inside.
-If you don’t mind having an amp with its power transformer made in USA or UK, then go for MacIntosh tube amps.
+If you don’t mind having an amp with its power transformer made in the USA or UK, then go for MacIntosh tube amps.